 The new milestones are:

 2014 QTR 2: We propose that the project support the April 2014 EcoHAB experiment by transferring high-bandwidth LRAUV data to shore in near-real-time with the Wave Glider HotSpot.
+This work would build on experiments conducted by Distributed Autonomy and the Dorado AUV platform this year.
 The analysis of the use case and data return from the LRAUV missions in the 2013 EcoHAB has been identified as a high value application of the Hot Spot data transfer capabilities.
 While last year’s EcoHAB was a successful experiment from an engineering perspective, more can be done to capitalize on the significant investment of resources and personnel required to support it by increasing the real-time data return.
 While reflecting on 2013 EcoHAB, John Ryan mentioned that “the experiment would have evolved differently” had there been access to higher resolution data from the LRAUV.
 This data would have been used directly in the decision making process critical to the experiment.
 We propose that in EcoHAB 2014, while conducting the EcoHAB box mission (or similar) around the ESP deployment site, the Wave Glider HotSpot will be positioned where the LRAUV periodically surfaces for navigation fixes, high resolution data is transferred via line-of-site radio, and the LRAUV then immediately dives to continue its mission.
-The Hot Spot then relays the LRAUV data to shore and ODSS
+The Hot Spot then relays the LRAUV data to shore and ODSS.

+Logistical considerations: In order to support the 2014 EcoHAB experiment and the LRAUV with the Wave Glider HotSpot we anticipate that the LRAUV team will be able to manage the LRAUV side of the communications interface as part of their normal operational activities without significant additional effort.
+To assist in managing the Wave Glider side of the interface, we anticipate sending one team member to San Pedro for up to 10 days to support the field operations.
+We would like to amend the project budget to add $1900 for domestic travel for this expense.

 While the project understands the management team’s desire to reduce scope on the LRAUV project in 2014, we believe that there are two important reasons to concentrate on this LRAUV application: